alan-turing-institute/data-safe-haven/deployment/dsvm_images/README.md

 This script peers the DSG virtual network with the mirror virtual network in the management subscription so that the compute VMs can talk to the mirror servers.
 Note that the "inbound on-way airlock" for packages is enforced by the NSG rules for the external and internal mirrrors.
-The **external** mirror NSG rules do not allow **any inbound** communication, while permitting outbound communication to the internet (for pulling package updates from the public package servers) and it's associated internal mirrors (for pushing to these mirror servers).
+The **external** mirror NSG rules do not allow **any inbound** communication, while permitting outbound communication to the internet (for pulling package updates from the public package servers) and its associated internal mirrors (for pushing to these mirror servers).
 The **internal** mirror NSG rules do not allow **any outbound** communication, while permitting inbound communication from their associated external mirrors (to receive pushed package updates) and from the DSGs that are peered with them (to serve packages to these DSGs).

 Example usage: